sav-che/TL-2/Authors/Boll, Jacob {std. J. Boll}.md

-> [!cite] BHL link: this entry starts at [page 292](https://www.biodiversitylibrary.org/item/103859#page/302/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 292](https://www.biodiversitylibrary.org/page/33265489) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Boll, Jacob (1828-1880), Swiss botanist, entomologist, geologist, and pharmacist, born at Bremgarten, Canton Aargau, attended a gymnasium, studied at the University of Jena 1851-1853 (without degree), settled as apothecary at Bremgarten, dedicated himself to botany, teacher of natural history at Bremgarten 1853-1869, collaborator on the geological map of Switzerland, visited the United States 1869-1870, collected for Louis Agassiz at the Harvard Museum, returned to Cambridge, Mass.
-Dec 1870 acting unofficially as curator with Agassiz until Spring 1871, finally settled in the United States 1874 at Dallas, Texas, continued his field trips, died on such a trip in Wilbarger County, Texas. (*J. Boll*).
+Dec 1870 acting unofficially as curator with Agassiz until Spring 1871, finally settled in the United States 1874 at Dallas, Texas, continued his field trips, died on such a trip in Wilbarger County, Texas.
+**Abbreviated name**: *J. Boll*

 #### Herbarium and types